In this lesson you’ll learn how to use ‘concession’ with linkers like ‘although’ and ‘though’.

 General Training Letter of Complaint

-Watch the video below to see how we practised using concession to write CONCLUSIONS.
+Watch the video to see how we practised using concession to write CONCLUSIONS.

 You can follow the same pattern to write your own conclusion to any Task 2 question: